 To use as an all-purpose kitchen utility knife, simply loosen and remove both the thumbscrew and the metal guide.
 To re-assemble, affix the guide on the rails, and insert the thumbscrew in position.

 This product can go into a dishwasher, but it is recommended that you hand wash your knife using warm water and a mild soap.
+Please refer in particular to this blog post on the Aluminum Guide Care for more information as the Aluminum is not Inox and is prone to oxydation.

 Also, when slicing cheese, wet the knife often in clear water for smooth slicing!